 They are located at 1316 Red bank Rd #3, Goose Creek, SC.

 If you are looking for more personal and one-to-one interaction with just one tattoo artist who is going to take care of you from consulting to doing tattoos then this is the right place for you.
 This is highly recommended for people who want to get their first tattoo.
 People are more than satisfied with his quality of work as well as the overall mood that he carries throughout the tattooing process.

-He can do color as well as Balck and Grey work.
+He can do color as well as Black and Grey work.
 You can check out his portfolio and gallery of work on his official website to see whether you like his style or not.
 He doesn’t take Walk-ins so be sure to make an appointment before going.
 He doesn’t do piercings either.

 9. Red Kirin Tattoo Studio

 All the staff as well as the artist are super friendly and accommodating.
-They hear your inputs and pay attention to what you demand.
-The whole music and the vibe of the shop are relaxing and welcoming.
+They hear your input and pay attention to what you demand.
+The music and the whole vibe of the shop are relaxing and welcoming.
 This is a great place to get an awesome tattoo at a fair price.
 Book an appointment in advance as they don’t usually take walk-ins.
 They are situated at 1258 Red Bank Rd suite 101, Goose Creek, SC.

 10. Charleston Tattoo Company

 They established their shop in 2013, giving them an experience of over 9+ years.
 They focus on cleanliness, safety, and, in general, the type of environment in which you are getting your tattoo.
 They emphasize on details and making sure the lines are bold and your tattoos stand the test of time.